CrawfordBrown/SEMGroupProject/Use-cases/use-case.md

 ### Preconditions

-We know the population.
 Database contains the population of all the regions, continents and the world

 ### Success End Condition